lr508/lr508.github.io/tennis.md

 ```
 ## Data Loading and Preprocessing

-The data used was taken from [https://github.com/JeffSackmann/tennis_wta](https://github.com/JeffSackmann/tennis_wta), I used the data for matches between 2023 (current, at the time of this project) and 2005, as that seemed to be a reasonable point to go back to, as the majority of current players were not playing back then.
+The data used was taken from [https://github.com/JeffSackmann/tennis_wta](https://github.com/JeffSackmann/tennis_wta)

+<a href="https://github.com/JeffSackmann/tennis_wta" target="_blank">https://github.com/JeffSackmann/tennis_wta</a>, I used the data for matches between 2023 (current, at the time of this project) and 2005, as that seemed to be a reasonable point to go back to, as the majority of current players were not playing back then.

 In this code block the data is processed into a format where it can be fed into scikit-learn.